pkerspe/yii2-simple-cms/README.md

 Installation instructions are located in the [installation guide](https://github.com/pkerspe/yii2-simple-cms/wiki)

-Prefered way is by using composer:
+Prefered way is using composer by adding the reuquirement to your composer.json and running composer update afterwards:

     "require": {
         "schallschlucker/yii2-simple-cms": ">=0.1",